amirhajibabaei/AutoForce/theforce/cl/README.md

 algo:         algo from ase.optimize (default='LBFGS')
 trajectory:   traj file name (default='relax.traj')
 rattle:       rattle atoms at initial step (default=0.02)
-confirm:      if True, test DFT for the final state (default=True)
+confirm:      if True, Ab initio for the last step and potentially reoptimize (default=True)
 ```

 Other possible entries for `algo` are: `'BFGS', 'GPMin', 'FIRE', 'MDMin'`